GiacomoSignorile/RoWeeder_Phenobench/README.md

 ```bash
 streamlit run visualize_weed.py
 ```
 In the web interface, select "PhenoBench" as the modality and adjust the sliders for the `ExGDetector` and `HoughCropRowDetector` to find settings that produce a good vegetation mask and accurate row detection across several different images.
-Note down these optimal parameters.

 ## Generating Pseudo-Ground Truth